 - Cats can be exposed to smoke by how they groom themselves, with smoke potentially sticking to their hair.
 Keeping cats inside as much as possible is important.

-There are, however, certain dog breeds that are more prone to having issues in smoky conditions.
-One example includes dogs that are brachycephalic – these are dogs with shorter faces.
-Brachycephalic dogs are already at risk for respiratory complications, so anything that could compromise their breathing could be a serious concern.
+- Brachycephalic dogs are already at risk for respiratory complications, so anything that could compromise their breathing could be a serious concern.
+Avoid outdoor exercise and keeping them cool and hydrated inside is key.

 You should also be watching for any unusual signs or behaviours.
 If you need more information, or have any concerns about your animal’s health, please contact your local veterinarian for assistance.

 Hot weather pet tips: